wshager/xrql/README.md

 Build the package and install into eXist using the manager in the dashboard.

 To run the test, create an application "xrql-test" containing the files in the folder "test".
+Point to:

 http://localhost:8080/exist/apps/xrql-test/test.xql?price>1.10&sort(name)